Thanasi Kokkinakis: 2008–2010: Junior career

 As a junior, Kokkinakis had a breakthrough when in March 2008 he won the 12 year old National Lawn Tennis tournament in Mildura beating Joshua Bray 6–1, 6–2 in the final.
 This was a big stepping stone after being beaten in the previous 12 year old National Hardcourt Tennis Tournament in January 2008 by Lochlan Greene in straight sets in the round of 16.
 This tournament was won by Nick Kyrgios.
 In 2009, Kokkinakis was selected with fellow Australian tennis representatives James Ma, Li Tu and Daniel Talens, on a Tennis Australian European tour.
-He has repeatedly said that this tour changed the course of his career.
+He has said that this tour changed the course of his career.

 Kokkinakis received a wildcard into the 2013 Australian Open juniors tournament and eventually reached the final taking down the 12th, 2nd and 11th seeds on his way.
 In the final he faced fellow Australian Nick Kyrgios.
 After having two set points in the first set he eventually lost 7–6(7–4), 6–3.

 In June, he returned to competitive play at Wimbledon, and made the third round in the boys' singles and won the boys' doubles with Nick Kyrgios.

 Kokkinakis lost the final of US Open Boys' Singles, losing in three sets against Borna Ćorić, 6–3, 3–6, 1–6.
 Following the result, Kokkinakis reached a career high junior ranking of 10.

 Despite still being eligible, Kokkinakis elected not to play junior events in 2014 and instead focused on the men's tour.